Roblox/roact/docs/advanced/bindings-and-refs.md

 Bindings can be used to provide an external source for a prop value, or to update them outside of the Roact reconciler.

-First, we create a binding and an updater using `Roact.createBinding()` and put the results somewhere persistent.
-This function returns a binding object and an updater function, which can be called to modify the bound value.
+To do this, create a binding and an updater using `Roact.createBinding()` and put the results somewhere persistent.
+This function returns two results: a binding object and an updater function (which can be called to modify the bound value).

 ```lua
 local Foo = Roact.Component:extend("Foo")